 Years of Working Experience

 A plurality of respondents (47.5%) had between 1 and 10 years of working experience, while 36.3% had 11–20 years, 15% had 21–30 years, and only 1.2% had more than 30 years of experience as academics.
 The nearly half of the respondents with only 1–10 years of working experience could represent a more dynamic subset of the academic community that may be more receptive to novel interventions like biofortified cassava.
-This blend of experience and openness could facilitate the integration of nutritional innovations into academic curricula and extension services, thereby influencing wider agricultural practices (Oteh, 2023).
+This blend of experience and openness could facilitate the integration of nutritional innovations into academic curricula and extension services, thereby influencing wider agricultural practices (Oteh et al., 2023).

 Table 1: Distribution of Respondents according to Socio-economic characteristics.